 As a KU Law student, you can select courses from a broad and varied curriculum and participate in a wide array of extracurricular learning opportunities.

 The Juris Doctor (J.D.) program at KU Law prepares students to be outstanding members of the legal profession, with a commitment to public service and professional achievement.
 Students can chart their course from more than 100 upper-level courses, eight certificates and more than a dozen curriculum guides.

 KU Law’s experiential learning program includes a mix of live-client clinics, field placements and skills simulations.
-Students can participate in moot court, mock trial, student-edited journals and pro bono service.
+Students can participate in moot court, mock trial, transactional competitions, student-edited journals and pro bono service.